PulseWaves/Specification/specification.rst

   Must be zero.

 Size:
-  The byte-aligned size of attributes from Version to and including Description.
+  The byte-aligned size of attributes from "Version" to and including "Description".

+Bits for distance from anchor:
+  The number of bits used to specify the distance from the anchor point to the first sample of the sampling in whole sampling units.
+If this number is zero the distance is always zero.

+Bits for fractional distance:
+  The number of bits used to specify any remaining distance to the first sample of the sampling in fractions of a sampling unit.
+If this number is zero there is no fractional distance.

+Bits for number of samples:
+  The number of bits used to specify the number of samples in the sampling in case the sampling is variable.
+If this number is zero the number of samples is fixed and specified by the "Number of Samples" below.

 Bits per sample:
   The number of bits used to store each sample.
 Common values are either 8 or 16 bits which are the only two values supported in version 1.0.

 Number of Samples:
-  If the number is positive it signals that a fixed sampling is used.
-The value of the number specifies the fixed number of samples in this sampling.
-If the number is negative it signals that a variable sampling is used.
-The absolute value of the number specifies the number of bits at the beginning of the Waves data that are used to store the variable number of samples in the sampling.
-In version 1.0 the only negative values that are allowed are -8 and -16 meaning that 8 or 16 bit numbers are supported.
+  If a fixed sampling is used because the "Bits for number of sample" above is zero, it specifies the number of samples in the sampling.
+If a variable sampling is used ecause the "Bits for number of sample" above is non-zero, it is meaningless and should be zero.

 Compression Options:
   Must be zero.
 No compression.
 Will later be used to specify compression options.

 Type:
-  This number is 0 when the sampling describes the outgoing waveform.
-This number is 1 when the sampling describes a returning waveform.
+  This number is 1 when the sampling describes the outgoing waveform.
+This number is 2 when the sampling describes a returning waveform.

 Channel:
   This number is 0 when sampling with a single sensor.
-If the signal is sampled with h channels the number is between 0 and h-1.
+If the waveform is sampled with h channels the number is between 0 and h-1.

-Segment Number:
+Segment:
-  This number is 0 when the waveform is sampled with a single segment (on either one or multiple channels).
-If the outgoing (or returning) waveform is sampled with m different segments this number  is between 0 and m-1.
+  This number is 0 when the waveform is sampled with a single segment (on a particular channel).
+If the waveform is sampled with m different segments this number is between 0 and m-1.

 Sample Units:
   The temporal unit of spacing between subsequent samples in attoseconds (1e-18 secs).
 Example values might be 500,000,000, 1,000,000,000, 2,000,000,000 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.